 A few months ago, as I was trying to think of a name for my new little weaving business, I decided to name it after the wood thrush.

 There are a few reasons that wood thrushes appeal to me as a personal symbol of the ethics and aesthetics of fiber.
 I am very invested in locally grown and harvested fibers and dyes.
 I work hard to learn as much as possible about growing and using locally available fiber and dye plants, and to incorporate them into my work.
 I aspire to expand the range of fibers and dyes that are available to folks around here.
 But only certain materials can be obtained or produced in Massachusetts.
 One very useful fiber in particular, cotton, needs a much hotter, longer growing season than we can offer.
 But there are good, sustainable cotton projects going on further south, including an organic cotton industry in Texas, and naturally colored cottons in Peru.
 These projects need to be supported.
-The evils of conventionally raised cotton would take a whole other post to enumerate, but a good place to start, if you want to read about it, is Stephen Yafa’s Cotton.
+The evils of conventionally raised cotton would take a whole other post to enumerate, but a good place to start, if you want to read about it, is Stephen Yafa’s Big Cotton and Cotton.

 Despite my fibershed ideal, I decided I would need to include far-away fibers in my fiber-diet.
 Here’s where the wood thrush comes in.
 Wood thrushes migrate to Central America in the winter, and only come up to New England in the summertime.
 So, that span of distance, from Massachusetts to Panama at least (if not as far as Peru), is linked together by my bird.
 Wood thrushes go where the good stuff is, while it’s in season, and that’s one way to think about fibers, too.